loneconspirator/ada-play/README.md

 # Ada Play
-A pi based RFID music player for toddlers
+A pi based RFID music player for toddlers.

+Intended to be run from a Pi Zero W in an enclosure with a RFID reader.
+It run a local media server, so you put music files on the pi's local disk and map RFID chips to those files.
+It will play over AirPlay.

+My first project with Raspberry Pi or Python.

 ## Setup